Inferture/NotBeatSaber/README.md

 # NotBeatSaber
-Port of the [rythm game I made in processing](https://github.com/Inferture/NotBeatSaber-processing) in C with SDL2, for PC and Switch.
+Port of the [rythm game I made in processing](https://github.com/Inferture/NotBeatSaber-processing) in C++ with SDL2, for PC and Switch.

 # Usage